aamirawan7584/django_blog/README.md

 # django_blog
-A blog in Django to hands on learning flask concepts.
+A blog in Django to hands-on learning Django concepts.